Organic-Code/ImTerm/README.md

 ## TerminalHelpers

-To use ``ImTerm::terminal``'s class, you must supply it a TerminalHelper.
+To use the ``ImTerm::terminal`` class, you must supply it a TerminalHelper.
 The TerminalHelper class is responsible for command management.
 Because It is expected that your commands will need some kind of argument to interact with the rest of your application, your TerminalHelper must define the type ``TerminalHelper::value_type``.
 That value will be passed to your commands as part of their arguments.